F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_ha-modes.rst

   BIG-IP pairs can operate in :term:`active/standby` or :term:`active/active` mode.
 Active/standby is the recommended mode for redundant system configuration.
 When an event occurs that prevents the 'active' BIG-IP device from processing network traffic, the 'standby' device immediately begins processing that traffic so users experience no interruption in service.

-  In active/active mode, both devices in the pair are actively handling traffic.
-If an event occurs that prevents one device from porcessing traffic, traffic is automatically directed to the other active device in the pair.
+* :term:`scalen` mode requires a :term:`device service cluster` of two (2) - four (4) BIG-IP devices.
+Scalen allows you to configure multiple active devices, each of which can fail over to other available active or standby devices.
+For example, if two BIG-IPs are configured in active/active mode, both devices in the pair are actively handling traffic.
+If an event occurs that prevents one device from processing traffic, that traffic is automatically directed to the other active device.

-* :term:`scalen` mode requires a :term:`device service cluster` of more than two (2) BIG-IP devices.
-Scalen allows you to configure multiple active devices which can fail over to any of many available standby devices.

 Prerequisites
 -------------